ray-project/ray/doc/source/tune/api_docs/grid_random.rst

             # rounding to increments of 3 (includes 12)
             "qrandint": tune.qrandint(-21, 12, 3),

-            # Sample a category uniformly from the choices given.
+            # Sample an option uniformly from the specified choices
             "choice": tune.choice(["a", "b", "c"]),

-            # Sample from a random functions, in this case one that
+            # Sample from a random function, in this case one that
-            # depends on another value from the search space.
+            # depends on another value from the search space
             "func": tune.sample_from(lambda spec: spec.config.uniform * 0.01),

             # Do a grid search over these values.
 Every value will be sampled